Bifröst: Prose Edda

 The bridge is mentioned in the Prose Edda books Gylfaginning and Skáldskaparmál, where it is referred to as Bifröst.
 In chapter 13 of Gylfaginning, Gangleri (King Gylfi in disguise) asks the enthroned figure of High what way exists between heaven and earth.
-Laughing, High replies that the question isn't an intelligent one, and goes on to explain that the gods built a bridge from heaven and earth.
+Laughing, High replies that the question is not an intelligent one, and goes on to explain that the gods built a bridge from heaven and earth.
 He incredulously asks Gangleri if he has not heard the story before.
 High says that Gangleri must have seen it, and notes that Gangleri may call it a rainbow.
 High says that the bridge consists of three colors, has great strength, "and is built with art and skill to a greater extent than other constructions."

-High notes that, although the bridge is strong, it will break when "Muspell's lads" attempt to cross it, and their horses will have to make do with swimming over "great rivers."
-Gangleri says that it doesn't seem that the gods "built the bridge in good faith if it is liable to break, considering that they can do as they please."
+High notes that, although the bridge is strong, it will break when "Muspell's lads" attempt to cross it, and their horses will have to make do with swimming over "great rivers".
+Gangleri says that it does not seem that the gods "built the bridge in good faith if it is liable to break, considering that they can do as they please."
 High responds that the gods do not deserve blame for the breaking of the bridge, for "there is nothing in this world that will be secure when Muspell's sons attack."

 In chapter 15 of Gylfaginning, Just-As-High says that Bifröst is also called Asbrú, and that every day the gods ride their horses across it (with the exception of Thor, who instead wades through the boiling waters of the rivers Körmt and Örmt) to reach Urðarbrunnr, a holy well where the gods have their court.
 As a reference, Just-As-High quotes the second of the two stanzas in Grímnismál that mention the bridge (see above).
 Gangleri asks if fire burns over Bifröst.
 High says that the red in the bridge is burning fire, and, without it, the frost jotnar and mountain jotnar would "go up into heaven" if anyone who wanted could cross Bifröst.
 High adds that, in heaven, "there are many beautiful places" and that "everywhere there has divine protection around it."

 In chapter 17, High tells Gangleri that the location of Himinbjörg "stands at the edge of heaven where Bifrost reaches heaven."
 While describing the god Heimdallr in chapter 27, High says that Heimdallr lives in Himinbjörg by Bifröst, and guards the bridge from mountain jotnar while sitting at the edge of heaven.
 In chapter 34, High quotes the first of the two Grímnismál stanzas that mention the bridge.
 In chapter 51, High foretells the events of Ragnarök.
 High says that, during Ragnarök, the sky will split open, and from the split will ride forth the "sons of Muspell".
-When the "sons of Muspell" ride over Bifröst it will break, "as was said above."
+When the "sons of Muspell" ride over Bifröst it will break, "as was said above".